sigoden/aichat/README.md

 ### Multi-line input

-AIChat suppoprts bracketed paste, so you can paste multi-lines text directly.
+AIChat supports bracketed paste, so you can paste multi-lines text directly.

 AIChat also provides `.edit` command for multi-lines editing.